jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Your life wont get better until you think of a tools in the same way.
 The solution to your political and economic problems.
 Using red/blue philosophies is a recipe for living in the past.

 Everytime you listen to a political speech just notice how many times they talk.
 Once you ask yourself what tool am I getting to bring down taxes, cap the debt ceiling, fight climate change, then you'll talking solutions.
 Until then you'll be experincing societal collapse.

+## The End

+Donald Trump is the savior of Western Civilization.
+Not because of his policies.
+Not because he makes you happy or angry.
+Trump's a savior because he broke the Right/Left mold.
+The Industrial Age philosophes were degenerating our society towards collapse.
+Neither will ever understand the Computer Age and mass-collaboration.
+Trump may not either, but he's made us think, "what politics do I want?".
+And that question is the first step to increasing your political power, so you can makes yourself happy inside a modern Computer Age society.

+We'll get there, if you stop watching the story of civlization.
+Only you can upgrade us to the Computer Age.
+Whereever you are, look around, and see old drafty windows, gas engine car, cable news, mass-producted toys, eight different bosses, car traffic, endless red-tape.
+Do you see the Industrial Age?
+Do you now need collaborate and upgrade your slice of the world to the Computer Age?
+Or do you want to return to the comfort and safety of following the rules and being an uninvolved extra of Conservative/Progressive politics.
+The fate of your future, and of your society, rests on the simple question—will you step up and become a player god in the game of civlization?

+If you do, we win.
+If you don't, we lose.

 # EPILOGUE